Hooks¶

 instance used to perform the installation (usually referred to asself

-) - the filepath of the module that will be written
+). - The filepath of the module that will be written.

-- for the step hooks, one argument is provided:
+- For the step hooks, the

 EasyBlock